-I’ve spent the past six months wondering how the shrine would look under snow, and now (finally – this was the latest first fall since records began in 1909) it’s happened, and I quite like the effect.
+I’ve wondered how the shrine would look under snow, and now (finally – this was the latest first fall since records began in 1909) it’s happened, and I quite like the effect.
 I also like the friendly orange fellow who showed up recently, and the new and rather nicely engraved “Believe” stone.

 January 11th: the only recent changes to report are the fact that most of the stones are currently frozen together and the addition of a tiny plastic monkey figurine to the assemblage.

 More “offerings” than re-designs recently, including this photocopy of a 1983 booklet on Huna, or quasi-Hawaiian mysticism.